Al Schmitt: From the mid-1960s to 2020

 In 1966, Schmitt left RCA and became an independent producer.
 He produced albums for Jefferson Airplane, Eddie Fisher, Glenn Yarborough, Jackson Browne and Neil Young.
-In the mid 1970s he began spending more time engineering again, recording and mixing artists from Willy DeVille to Dr. John.
+In the mid 1970s he began spending more time engineering again, recording and mixing many artists including Willy DeVille and Dr. John.

 Other career highlights include engineering both Frank Sinatra Duets albums, Ray Charles' Genius Loves Company and some of Diana Krall's albums.
 Much of his work in his last years was with producer Tommy LiPuma.
-He also recorded Sammy Davis, Jr., Natalie Cole, Thelonious Monk, Elvis Presley, Tony Bennett, Madonna, Michael Jackson, and many others.
+He also recorded Sammy Davis Jr., Natalie Cole, Thelonious Monk, Elvis Presley, Tony Bennett, Madonna, Michael Jackson, and many others.

 In 2014, Schmitt worked on Bob Dylan's album, Shadows in the Night, which was released on January 30, 2015.

 He also worked on the Samsung's Over the Horizon telephone ringtone theme of 2015 as a recording/mixing engineer.

 Capitol Studios

-Since moving to Hollywood, Schmitt worked almost exclusively at Capitol Studios, with occasional sessions at United Recording Studios and EastWest Studios, formerly Western Recording.
+After leaving RCA, Schmitt worked almost exclusively at Capitol Studios, with occasional sessions at United Recording Studios and EastWest Studios, formerly Western Recording.
 He appeared in an advertisement for AMS Neve that featured the Neve 88R console at Capitol's Studio A.

 Schmitt also appeared on the online internet television series "Pensado's Place", hosted by Dave Pensado and Herb Trawick.
 During one of the segments he mentioned that his favorite microphone was the Neumann U 67 tube (valve) condenser microphone, and explained that he used it on numerous sources.

 Death

-Schmitt died in Bell Canyon, California on April 26, 2021, aged 91.
+Schmitt died in Bell Canyon, California, on April 26, 2021, aged 91.